SparQ Access programme

 Access for academic users

-Users from the UK academic community may apply for access to quantum computing resources in support of research activities at UK universities.
-Access is awarded on a three-month basis, subject to a rolling application and review process.
+Users from the UK academic community may apply for access to commercial cloud-hosted quantum computing resources in support of research activities at UK universities and institutions.
+The current list of available resources is visible above on this webpage.